uoeIDS/IDS_website/content/help.en.md

 We've already prepared instructions for dealing with common questions, so feel free to check that out first on the <a id="troubleshoot">Setup & Troubleshooting</a> page.
 {{% /notice %}}

-- **Piazza:** The best way to get any questions answered in a timely manner on course content, technology, logistics, and policies is to post your question on <a id="Piazza">Piazza</a>.
+- **Ed Discussion:** The best way to get any questions answered in a timely manner on course content, technology, logistics, and policies is to post your question on <a id="EdStem">EdStem</a>.
 You are encouraged to answer each others' questions here as well.
-For more information on using Piazza, please see the <a id="PiazzaHelp">Posting on Piazza</a> page.
 - **Student hours:** Course organisers will hold students hours on Thursdays in person.
 Please feel free to call in with any questions!
 - **MathsBase:** MathsBase is our drop-in support centre which allows you to talk to a tutor about most of our year 1 and year 2 courses in Mathematics.